Categories

 • Excessive heat

-A healthy dog ear is clean and free of debris with no smell or foul odor, though it’s normal to find a small amount of dirt spotify promotion and bacteria in and around the ear.
+A healthy dog ear is clean and free of debris with no smell or foul odor, though it’s normal to find a small amount of dirt and bacteria in and around the ear.
 Some dogs show no physical signs of an ear infection.
 They may start shaking or scratching incessantly at their ears before any discharge is observed in the ear.

 causes of ear infections in dogs, dog ear infection symptoms,